elegant-scipy/elegant-scipy/markdown/ch6.markdown

 print([package_names[i] for i in top[:40]])
 ```

-NumPy actually falls one spot in this ranking, while SciPy drops out of the top
+NumPy actually falls to the 11th spot in this ranking, while SciPy drops out of
-40 entirely! (
+the top 40 entirely!
+(It ranks 87, still great in 95,000 packages!)

+**Exercise:** Can you think of three reasons why pagerank might not be the best
+measure of importance for the Python dependency graph?

 A graph of 90,000 nodes is a bit unwieldy to display, so we are actually going
 to focus on the top 300, approximately matching the number of neurons in the
 nematode brain.